TikhonJelvis/RL-book/chapter0/chapter0.md

 * Outline of chapters in the book
 * Overview of the 5 Financial Applications

 This is an introductory/overview chapter familiarizing the reader with the general space of optimal decisioning under uncertainty, the framework used to tackle such problems, and a high-level overview of the techniques/algorithms (Dynamic Programming and Reinforcement Learning).
 The reader will also get an overview of the range of business problems that can be targeted and the intuitive difficulty in tackling these problems.
-Finally, the reader will be familiarized with the flow of chapters (with a study plan for different levels of background and different levels of time investment) and will be introduced to the 5 important Financial applications that will be covered in this book.
-This chapter starts with an articulation of the approach we take in this book to explain RL: Mathematics/Theory, Intuition, Programming, Financial Applications.
+In this chapter, the reader will be familiarized with the flow of chapters and will be introduced to the 5 important Financial applications that will be covered in this book.
+This chapter starts with an articulation of the approach we take in this book to explain RL, blending Mathematics/Theory, Intuition, Programming, and Applications.

 #### Chapter 1: Best Practices in Python for Applied Mathematics